-This new book builds on my previous work, both historical and somatic, as I explore the relationship between the historical body of Christ, the sacramental body and blood of Christ, the ecclesial body of Christ, and human bodies that receive the bread and wine into them.
+This new book builds on my previous work, both historical and somatic, as I explore the relationship between the sacramental body and blood of Christ, the body of the communicant who eats and drinks the bread and wine as the body and blood of Christ, and the interpersonal body of Christ, the church, that receives together the body and blood of Christ.

 The first six chapters are based on lectures I gave to pastors of the Church of Iceland May 29-31, 2016.
 I had agreed to talk about the Eucharist and relate it to some contemporary issues.
 I was writing these lectures at the same time as I was teaching a graduate seminar on the Eucharist at Garrett-Evangelical Theological Seminary in the spring term of 2016, so the material is pretty fresh.
 At the suggestion of my Icelandic host I wove some elements of autobiography into my book—personal as well as intellectual.